 Study of the molecular mechanisms of alternative splicing.
-Identification of global changes in splicing during the epithelial-mesenchymal transition (EMT).
+Investigation of splicing regulation by the epithelial-specific splicing factors Esrp1 and Esrp2 during development and disease.
+Regulation of genome-wide changes in splicing during the epithelial-mesenchymal transition (EMT).

-Alternative splicing, Post-transcriptional gene regulation, Exons, Introns, Epithelial Splicing Regulatory Proteins (ESRPs), Epithelial Mesenchymal Transition (EMT).
+Alternative splicing, Post-transcriptional gene regulation, Epithelial Splicing Regulatory Proteins (ESRPs), Epithelial Mesenchymal Transition (EMT).

 Description of Research